-If the FSC friction lock needs to be adjusted, refer to ADJUSTMENTS for Forward Speed Control Friction Lock in this section.
+If the FSC friction lock needs to be adjusted, refer to Forward Speed Control Friction Lock on page 92.

 REPLACING/REPAIRING

 To prevent accidental starting of the engine when replacing parts or repairing the machine, remove the key from the ignition switch and disconnect the spark plug wires.